2018ik/2018ik.github.io/_wiki/conscience.markdown

 ## Background

 The conscience enables one to discern right from wrong, and is a function of the human spirit.
-It can either justify us or condemn us.
+It can either justify us or condemn us, and functions as the window of the spirit.
+If the conscience is unclean, then the light from the spirit cannot come through the window into the soul.

 ## Significance